seng637-master/seng637-a4/Assignment4.md

 In this assignment, you will mainly use Selenium web-interface testing tool to test one of the following websites.

-- IKEA page
+- Staples

-- Amazon page
+- Indigo

-- e-bay
+- Canadian Tire

 You will also explore this alternative tool: Sikulix (http://sikulix.com/quickstart/)